ummjevel/Generative-AI-for-beginners-dotnet/README.md

 1. **GitHub Codespaces enabled** for instant coding environments.
 You can enable GitHub Codespaces in your repository settings.
 Learn more about GitHub Codespaces [here](https://docs.github.com/en/codespaces).

-1. Create you copy by [Forking this repo](https://github.com/microsoft/Generative-AI-for-beginners-dotnet/fork), or use the `Fork` button at the top of this page.
+1. Create your copy by [Forking this repo](https://github.com/microsoft/Generative-AI-for-beginners-dotnet/fork), or use the `Fork` button at the top of this page.

 1. A basic understanding of **.NET development**.
 Learn more about .NET [here](https://dotnet.microsoft.com/learn/dotnet/what-is-dotnet).